lutacluny/abstract-interpreter/README.md

 ## Comments

+### Initialization of Variables

 In contrast to the static analysis described in the book, I do not initialize all variables at the beginning with Top.
 It has the advantage that I do not have to scan for all variables as an initial step.
 Whenever a hew new variable is encountered, it is mapped to an abstract value that satisfies the statenent where the variable occurs.
 A site-effect of this procedure is that loop unrolling doesn't have any impact to the post-condition, since the loop invariant is calculated directly in the loop body.
 Because the respective variables have not been initialized before, they are not considered for a join at the end of the loop.
 This behavior can be observed in the respective [tests](./src/abstractions/interval_abstraction.rs) that implement the example from Figure 5 in the book.

+### Intervales

+My Intervals do not work on Integers, as in the book, but on floats.